The only legitimate excuses I had for taking an extensive break from blogging were the following.

 My autobiographical posts of yesteryear released the emotional and psychological baggage I carried for years.
 The most harrowing moments of my life I have shared online released burdens I once chose to bear and take to my grave (or urn).
 I remember shocking friends and people who have known me for more than a decade over moments they did not know of.
 Some wondered why I never confided some of those moments with them while applauding me for overcoming those times.
 Since I discovered my love of writing when I was a pre-teen, my ease of writing out my thoughts and feelings rather than speaking them exposed how my writings brought me a sense of relief and accomplishment.

-My blog post about pop culture and the gay lifestyle satisfy my pleasure in entertaining people.
+My blog posts about pop culture and the gay lifestyle satisfy my pleasure in entertaining people.
 I love story-telling, especially about subjects that entertain me, like pop culture, and topics that impacted my social life, being Black, a man, a Black man, a Black same-gender-loving man, and a same-gender-loving human.
 I love to capture people’s attention with information, entertainment, or advice.

 Thus, writing is the therapy no professional can provide.
 All the professionals I have seen discussing issues that plagued my inner peace suggested that I get back to my blogging and create content.
 All.
 Of.
 Them.